Marketing strategy: Late entrants

 The requirements of individual customer markets are unique, and their purchases sufficient to make viable the design of a new marketing mix for each customer.

 If a company adopts this type of market strategy, a separate marketing mix is to be designed for each customer.

 Specific marketing mixes can be developed to appeal to most of the segments when market segmentation reveals several potential targets.

+Customization must however be generalized or not target consumers based on race or ethnic background.
+This sort of marketing strategy is unethical.
+Currently more research has to be done to discern a way that prevents this strategy, because a generalized set of rules to police what is considered the overall "good" cannot be instituted.

 Developing marketing goals and objectives

 Whereas the vision and mission provide the framework, the "goals define targets within the mission, which, when achieved, should move the organization toward the performance of that mission."
 Goals are broad primary outcomes whereas, objectives are measurable steps taken to achieve a goal or strategy.
 In strategic planning, it is important for managers to translate the overall strategy into goals and objectives.
 Goals are designed to inspire action and focus attention on specific desired outcomes.
 Objectives, on the other hand, are used to measure an organization's performance on specific dimensions, thereby providing the organization with feedback on how well it is achieving its goals and strategies.